When Alcohol Companies' Marketing Shapes Behavior and Public Policy

-Health behaviors are strongly influenced by the business practices of alcohol manufacturers, who operate on multiple levels.
-Their lobbying of public authorities is effective in undermining any measures aimed at reducing consumption of their products, as demonstrated by the setbacks suffered by the Évin Law.
-The marketing of these multinational companies is also a powerful tool for encouraging the purchase of alcoholic beverages, with attractive packaging, available everywhere and at all hours.
-Keywords: Marketing, lobbying, Évin Law, manufacturers, behaviors, public health.
+Health-related behaviors are strongly influenced by the business practices of alcohol manufacturers, which operate on multiple levels.
+Their lobbying efforts with public authorities are effective in undermining any measures aimed at reducing consumption of their products, as demonstrated by the setbacks suffered by the Évin Law.
+The marketing strategies of these multinational corporations are also a powerful tool for encouraging the purchase of alcoholic beverages, which feature attractive packaging and are available everywhere and at all hours.
+Keywords: Marketing, lobbying, Évin Law, manufacturers, behavior, public health.

 Author(s): Gallopel-Morvan Karine